Appointment booking

 Deposits, refunds, and customer records

-Payments, deposits, cancellation fees, refunds, invoices, CRM writes, and account updates need explicit workflow proof.
+Payments, deposits, cancellation fees, refunds, invoices, CRM writes, and account updates need explicit workflow confirmation.

 High-risk appointments